Subtype and Conditional Value Description

 Adding Subtypes

-- If a dataset has condition values set before creating new subtypes, the existing condition values will be retained.
-When switching back to the condition values window, a dialog box will pop up prompting you whether to apply the original condition values to the default subtype.
-If not applied, the original condition values will be cleared.
+1. If conditional values have been set for a dataset before new subtypes are created, the existing conditional values will remain.
+When switching back to the conditional value window, a dialog will prompt you to decide whether to apply the original conditional values to the default subtype.
+If not applied, the original conditional values will be cleared.

-- If a dataset had subtypes set previously, the subtypes were deleted and then re-added, the following two situations may occur:
+2. If a dataset previously had subtypes configured, and after the subtypes were deleted, they are added again, the following two situations may occur:

-- First, if the codes of the newly added subtypes can completely match the codes of the subtypes applied in the original condition values, the corresponding conditions will be matched according to the original codes.
+• First, if the codes of the newly added subtypes completely match the codes of the subtypes originally used in the conditional values, the corresponding conditions will be matched based on the original codes.

 Deleting Subtypes

-When a dataset has subtypes and condition values set, and then the subtypes are deleted, the condition values will be merged based on the conditions.
-For example, if condition 1 applied to subtype 1 and subtype 2, after the subtypes are deleted, the condition values under subtype 1 and subtype 2 will be merged into one.
+If a dataset has been configured with subtypes and conditional values, and the subtypes are subsequently deleted, the conditional values will be merged accordingly.
+For example, if condition 1 was applied to subtype 1 and subtype 2, after the subtypes are deleted, the conditional values under subtype 1 and subtype 2 will be merged into one.

 Range

-If the range managed in the subtype settings differs from the range managed in the condition value settings, the range set in the subtypes will take precedence.
+If the range of a field managed in the subtype differs from the range of the same field managed in the conditional values, the range set in the subtype will take precedence.